 It comes as no surprise that when Janice Bostok visited Bob Jones, they spent a morning talking about haiku.
 Bob raised the subject of “karumi” and explained that karumi is the mood of lightness which informs much of Basho’s late-life poetry and that few western poets seem to have engaged it in their haiku.
 Bob gave this example of Basho’s karumi:

-the wall against my feet
+so cool the wall against my feet a noonday nap~

 When editing submissions to FAHA (First Australian Haiku Anthology), Janice Bostok and I noted a leaning towards profundity, and we thought Bob’s comments might provide counterpoise.
 With the permission of all concerned, I quote from a letter Bob subsequently sent to Janice, and in which Bob returns to his theme. ………..
 John Bird.